 As the decades of my life flew away, so did the days of prank calls.
 Today, phone calls aren’t anonymous.
 In fact, nothing is.
 The only way you can really get away with making a prank phone call would be by finding a pay phone and, much like the decades, they too flew away.
 Walls that once had rows of telephone receivers now have, well, nothing.
 It’s just those blank metal plates reminding you that Ma Bell has moved on.

 That’s why I couldn’t believe my eyes when I saw a genuine working pay phone inside of a Disney World hotel back in 2016.
 It was like finding a dinosaur bone at Chuck E. Cheese.
-As my wife wheeled Lucas around the boardwalk, I directed Olivia straight to this mystery contraption from the 1980s and explained the insanity and majesty of calling random 800 numbers.
+As my then-wife wheeled Lucas around the boardwalk, I directed Olivia straight to this mystery contraption from the 1980s and explained the insanity and majesty of calling random 800 numbers.
 There wasn’t much to tell, but she was hanging on my every word and practically taking notes.

 You hold the phone up to your ear and wait for them to say hello.
 Then you just act all crazy.
 I’ll think of a phone number you can call.